 On January 31, 2018, the Company's Board of Directors authorized and subsequently received the approval from the TSX for the renewal of CGI's NCIB which allows for the purchase for cancellation of up to 20,595,539 Class A subordinate voting shares (Class A Shares), representing 10% of the Company's public float as of the close of business on January 24, 2018.
-Class A Shares may be purchased for cancellation under the current NCIB commencing on February 6, 2018 until no later than February 5, 2019, or on such earlier date when the Company has either acquired the maximum number or elects to terminate the bid.
+Class A Shares may be purchased for cancellation under the current NCIB commencing on February 6, 2018 until no later than February 5, 2019, or on such earlier date when the Company has either acquired the maximum number of Class A Shares allowable under the NCIB or elects to terminate the bid.